svangordon/atlas-v2/_episodes/00-atlas-and-atlas-v2.md

 The Atlas V2 is a land cover dataset produced by Mollie Van Gordon at the University of California, Berkeley.
 This dataset uses the Atlas as training data to perform machine classification of satellite imagery.
 By using the Atlas data to train machine learning algorithms, we can produce land cover maps of the West Africa region that are of a similar accuracy as the Atlas dataset, but at a higher resolution.
 The dataset was produced using the Google Earth Engine cloud computing platform, which is freely available to the public.
 Because we used Earth Engine and publicly available datasets, we can create land cover maps at low or no cost, and annually.

 Currently, the V2 team has produced a 30m land cover dataset using Landsat images for every year between 2000 and 2016.
 This dataset is currently available on Google Earth Engine.
 The process for creating these datasets is flexible.
 Different datasets can be used in place of both Landsat and Atlas.
-For example, researchers could use Sentinel imagery to produce a map at 20m resolution, or researchers could hand classify a small area of interest to produce a land cover map at an even higher accuracy.
+For example, researchers could hand classify a small area of interest to produce a land cover map at an even higher accuracy.

 Currently, not all of the region covered by Atlas is classified in Atlas V2.
 The southern coast of West Africa has been excluded, due to issues with finding cloud-free images.
 Southern Chad has also not been classified, due to issues with scale (in Atlas, Chad is at 4km resolution).
 Both of these omissions are due to time constraints: there's no reason that we couldn't classify the entire region, and in fact we're eager to.
 We just haven't had time yet!